BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 require.
 Use '-show verbose' for more details.
 ```
-Solution: upgrade go version to fix it xD.
+Solution: upgrade the go version to fix it xD.

 # Ref